PmagPy/PmagPy/help_files/demag_gui_doc.md

 python ./demag_gui.py
 ```

-If you have QuickMagIC already running you can launch demag_gui by just clicking on the demag_gui button in the main window shown below:
+If you have QuickMagIC already running you can launch demag_gui by just clicking on the demag_gui button in the main window shown below. **Note:** on OSX it is recomended to launch through the QuickMagIC program as on wxpython 2.9 the drop down boxes seem to behave better when launched in this manner:

 ![](../images/QuickMagicLauncher.png)
 \pagebreak